Coconut Plantation

 Storage units/extra storage appear to be a real building feature across multiple Coconut Plantation listings, not just a one-off agent checkbox.
 Current remarks mention it in several different units and forms—"hidden storage," "storage and shelving," "concealed storage area," and "enhanced storage options"—which supports that storage is available in the building or in some units.
 The evidence looks consistent across multiple listings and agents rather than a copy-paste anomaly.

-I looked for surfboard storage, board storage, surf storage, or bike-and-surfboard storage.
-The remarks mention garages, hidden storage, closets, and shelving, but nothing that specifically indicates surfboard storage facilities.
+I looked for surfboard storage, surf storage, board storage, and related amenity descriptions.
+The listings mention garages, hidden storage, closets, and beach toys/paddleboards, but nothing indicating dedicated surfboard storage.

 No analysis available